andreimerfu/rails-saas-kit/PROJECT_SYSTEM_PROMPT.md

 *   **Code Style:**
     *   **RuboCop:** Adhere to the project's RuboCop configuration (see [` .rubocop.yml`]( .rubocop.yml)).
 Run `bundle exec rubocop` to check for violations.
     *   **Readability:** Prioritize clear, readable, and self-documenting code.
+*   **Logging:** Rely on the `ServiceLogging` concern (included in `ApplicationService`) for standardized logging in service objects.
+Avoid adding ad-hoc `Rails.logger.debug`, `Rails.logger.info`, etc., calls within service steps or other business logic.
+If an example in this prompt *must* illustrate a specific logging point not covered by `ServiceLogging`, it will be explicitly noted.
+For controller-level logging, consider using concerns like `ControllerLogging` if available, or keep it minimal.
+The goal is to have centralized and configurable logging rather than scattered logger statements.
     *   **Rails Conventions:**
         *   **Base Classes:** Inherit from standard base classes:
             *   Models: `ApplicationRecord` (e.g., `class User < ApplicationRecord`)